 Silicon wafer manufacturing represents the bulk of AMD’s environmental footprint within our supply chain.
 Starting in 2014, we partnered with our Foundry suppliers to establish “best-in-class” environmental, health and safety goals for AMD wafer production.
 These goals were designed to significantly outperform industry averages across environmental and safety performance metrics.
-In 2016, we are expanding this approach with other direct manufacturing suppliers.

-After achieving our previous environmental goals (2009-2014), AMD has established a new 2020 goal to reduce absolute greenhouse gas emissions (GHG) 20% (includes scope 1 and 2 emissions, from a 2014 baseline.
+After achieving our previous environmental goals (2009-2014), AMD has established a new 2020 goal to reduce absolute greenhouse gas emissions (GHG) 20% (includes scope 1 and 2 emissions), from a 2014 baseline.
 The goal was verified by the Science-based Targets Initiative to be aligned with the reductions needed to avoid the worse effects of climate change, by keeping global temperatures from raising 2 degree Celsius.1

 “EPA applauds AMD, a long-standing partner of the Green Power Partnership and Leadership Club member, for sourcing renewable energy since 2000 and powering approximately half of its U.S. operations with clean energy.
 The company’s green power commitment helps to reduce its climate impacts and provides an excellent example for other organizations,” said Jean Lupinacci, Acting Director of U.S. EPA’s Climate Protection Partnerships Division.